 Enfield HMO licensing guide

-HMO licence in Enfield — do I need one?
+Enfield HMO licence — do you need one?

 Active and upcoming schemes

 Sourced from Enfield announcements and tracked by our weekly scanner.
+Last checked 13 July 2026.
 Always verify directly with the council before applying.

 ConsultationEffective: September 2026